Miltonly/Streets/Cousens Terrace

 What's nearby

 Coates Park is a two-minute walk from Cousens Terrace, offering a playground, sports fields, and walking paths.
-Milton Community Park and Willmott Park are each a six-minute drive.
-For daily errands, Walmart and FreshCo are four minutes by car; Sobeys is five.
-Milton District Hospital is four minutes away.
-The Milton GO Station is a six-minute drive, with trains to Toronto Union in about an hour.
-Highway 401 access at Regional Road 25 is four minutes away, making commutes to Mississauga and Oakville straightforward.
+For daily errands, Walmart and FreshCo are a four-minute drive south on Thompson Road.
+The Milton District Hospital is also four minutes by car.
+Milton GO Station is six minutes away, with regular trains to Toronto's Union Station.
+Highway 401 is accessible in four minutes via Regional Road 25, making commutes to Mississauga and Oakville straightforward.

 The market right now